Three-Ingredient Turmeric Tahini Sauce (Healthy, Vegan, Oil-Free)

 Instructions

-• In a small mixing bowl or measuring cup, mix the tahini with 1 tsp maple syrup, 1 tsp citrus juice (optional), and 0.25 tsp turmeric.
+• In a small mixing bowl or measuring cup, mix the tahini with 1 tsp maple syrup, 1 tsp citrus juice (optional), 0.25 tsp turmeric, and a pinch of salt.

 • Taste and adjust as you see fit.
 You can add additional maple syrup for more sweetness, additional citrus for more zing, and/or additional turmeric for more color and more turmeric flavor.